FraunhoferIOSB/FAAAST-Service/docs/source/basics/faq.md

 ### Configuration could not be loaded

 The most frequent issue with configuration files are inproper AAS references in the Asset Connection.
+For example, to connect the operation "calculate" to the asset where the calculation is done, the reference "(Submodel)https://example.com/ids/sm/7230_2111_9032_0866, (Operation)calculate" is used.
+It is important to have the whitespace between element and submodel and follow the exact AAS elements like "Property" or "File"
 Example:
 ```
 "assetConnections": [